JOEJEFFRINJOE/capstone_project_5/README.md

 ### Interact with the Web Application

-Open the application in your web browser (usually at http://localhost:8501).
+Open the application in your web browser.

 Input the details of the flat (e.g., town, flat type, floor area, etc.).